 Purchasing Animals Without Knowing Anything About Them

-It never ceases to amaze us how often people select new additions to their aquarium without knowing what the animals are, how to care for and feed them.
+It never ceases to amaze us how often people select new additions to their aquarium without knowing what the animals are, and how to care for and feed them.
 Before purchasing anything, take the time to obtain information about it first.
+It may not be suited to live with the species already in your aquarium!

 08 of 11